 - Afternoon Session: Salsa Dancers: We will meet and photograph a Salsa dance school in the heart of Havana.
-People in Cuba are born dancing.
-In this program, the instructor will walk us though the basics of Salsa, while are able to photograph the dancers while they demonstrate.
-We will also be able to pose the dancers after the demonstration.
+Cuba is known for its dancers (all styles).
+In this program, the instructor will walk us though the basics of Salsa and then we will be able to photograph the dancers while they demonstrate the beautiful of this style.
+We will also be able to capture portraits of these dances after the demonstration.

 Day 4 (Feb 17)